-Developmental processes of death and dying related to dying individuals and their families, for human service agencies.
+Learn about the developmental processes of death and dying related to dying individuals and their families.
+This online course is framed in the context of those working for human service agencies.

-Given regular course participation, staying on schedule, and careful and comprehensive reading, students will be able to:
+Given regular course participation, staying on schedule, and careful and comprehensive reading, this online death and dying course will help students:

-- Be familiar with the developmental and lifespan processes related to death, dying, and grief.
+- Become familiar with the developmental and lifespan processes related to death, dying, and grief.

 - Gain a contextual view of issues that may influence individuals' coping with loss and experiences of grief.

-- Be able to relate to the personal and emotional aspects of death, dying, and loss.
+- Relate to the personal and emotional aspects of death, dying, and loss.

 - Recognize a range of loss experiences and know how to support people in their experiences of loss and grief.

-- Be familiar with theories about and research on coping with death, dying, and other losses.
+- Understand theories about, and research on, coping with death, dying, and other losses.

-- Be able to accurately apply these theories and concepts to grief and coping with loss.
+- Accurately apply theories and concepts to grief and coping with loss.

-- Be familiar with medical, legal, financial, and cross-cultural issues related to death and dying.
+- Become familiar with medical, legal, financial, and cross-cultural issues related to death and dying.

 HDFS 101 (Individual and Family Development) or PSY 100 (General Psychology).